-Note: Available Voice Commands are shown in bold face and are underlined in the green shaded boxes
+NOTE: Available Voice Commands are shown in bold face and shaded grey.

 SEATS

 Seats are a part of the Occupant Restraint System of the vehicle.

 - It is dangerous to ride in a cargo area, inside or outside of a vehicle.
 In a collision, people riding in these areas are more likely to be seriously injured or killed. - Do not allow people to ride in any area of your vehicle that is not equipped with seats and seat belts.
 In a collision, people riding in these areas are more likely to be seriously injured or killed. - Be sure everyone in your vehicle is in a seat and using a seat belt properly.